ME-Catalyst/pm500-integration/docs/user/install_guide.md

-# User Setup Guide
+# Lab Installation and Setup Guide

 This guide walks site engineers and analysts through preparing a lab environment for the PowerMonitor 500 integration concept.
 Follow the steps sequentially to ensure a functional data path from the meter to analytics and cloud endpoints.

 ## 1. Prerequisites
 - PowerMonitor 500 device with EtherNet/IP firmware enabled and reachable from the test network.